QUIVIRR/Enhanced-Data-Sessions/manuscript.md

 I have focused on data sessions, but the tools proposed have their genesis at other stages in the workflow from data collection to final publication.
 For example, the *SQUIVE* engine has its roots in figuring out how to deal with the complexity of contemporary data collection practices that increasingly result in terabytes of raw data.
 The *AVA360VR* tool focuses on supporting analysis after making preliminary clip collections and transcripts.
-The *DOTE* tool, which is in development, is tailored for synchronous and asynchronous team transcription of rich audiovisual data.
+The *DOTE* tool, which is in development, is tailored for synchronous and asynchronous team transcription of rich audio-visual data.
 Notwithstanding the genesis of these niche tools, the enhanced data session comprises a range of practices that overlap with these niches, e.g. taking a group on an interactive tour of the archived immersive data collection site (*SQUIVE*), showing prepared annotations of a short time-slice of multi-cam data captured in an event (*AVA360VR*), and live re-transcription in a group (*DOTE*).

 ![New workflows that impact the data session - DOI:[10.6084/m9.figshare.12689729](https://doi.org/10.6084/m9.figshare.12689729).](images/image9.png){#fig:image9}

-Of course, given the nature of these technology and software solutions, the risk of alienation and failure is always present, not only for those new to qualitative analysis of audiovisual data (e.g. EMCA) and inexperienced in the conduct of data sessions, but also those averse with good reason to the encroachment of ‘black-box’ complex technology.
+Of course, given the nature of these technology and software solutions, the risk of alienation and failure is always present, not only for those new to qualitative analysis of audio-visual data (e.g. EMCA) and inexperienced in the conduct of data sessions, but also those averse with good reason to the encroachment of ‘black-box’ complex technology.
 Using a standard video player on a laptop and a standard LCD monitor, with the technology of pen and paper for the transcript and notes, does the job for legacy video data and has stood the test of time.
 Notwithstanding these legitimate concerns, future developments of the enhanced data session include: